-If you don’t have that kind of say, the very least you can do is to make the area clean and orderly.
-Add the inspiring personal items that you can, like photographs of loved ones.
+If you can’t do that, the very least you can do is to make the area clean and orderly.
+Add some inspiring personal items that you can, like photographs of loved ones.

 7. Listen to Music

-The hustle and bustle of the office energizes some people while others find their best creative work is done when they can tune everyone out.
-Even the silence of an empty house can be disconcerting.
-You can adjust the sounds you’re exposed to and find the level of quiet or noise that you need in a pair of headphones.
+The hustle and bustle of the office can energize some people while others find their best creative work is achieved when they can tune everything out.
+The silence of an empty house can even be disconcerting to some people.
+You can control the sounds you’re exposed to and find the level of quiet or noise that you need with headphones.

 8. Smell Something Sweet

-Okay, it doesn’t necessarily have to be sweet, but smell is a very strong sense that can affect your mood and concentration.
+Okay, it doesn’t necessarily have to be sweet, but smell is a powerful sense that can affect your mood and concentration.
 Think about it: The smell of your favorite meal cooking can make you instantly hungry; the stinky, greasy, fast food bag sitting in the wastebasket next to your desk can make you feel queasy.
-If you’re working at home, you can light some incense, a candle or any number of other sweet-smelling solutions.
+If you’re working at home, light some incense or a candle, or use any other sweet-smelling solutions.

 9. A Little Something More

 And don’t forget the wise old adage commonly attributed to Ernest Hemingway: “Write drunk, edit sober.”
-Whether you’re amped, buzzed or stone sober, always come back to your work later with fresh eyes.
+Whether you’re amped, buzzed, or stone-cold sober, always come back to your work later with fresh eyes.